mustafaemirtezcan/mustafaemirtezcan/README.md

 ## 👨‍💻 About Me

-I am a 2nd-year student in the Computer Engineering Department at Hacettepe University.
+I am a 2nd-year student in the Computer Engineering Department at Hacettepe University(Current GPA: 3.1).
 I am interested in Artificial Intelligence and software development.
+I have been taking some courses and working in this field since high school.
 I enjoy learning, improving myself, and working on projects with a team spirit.

-## 💪🤖 Programming Skills🌐
+## 💪🤖 Programming Skills🔣

 <p align="center">
   <img src="https://img.shields.io/badge/Python-%2314354C.svg?style=for-the-badge&logo=python&logoColor=white"/>